zhangjinshui-nerveee/nerveee_old/content/project/SuperConductor_Tech_Camp/index.md

 ## Having a discussion
 <img src = "Discussion.jpg">
-We are actually discussing what we would eat for lunch...
+We were actually discussing what we would eat for lunch...

 ## Presenting an Introduction
 <img src = "introduction.jpg">